Vignettes are images authored with Dynamic Media Image Authoring for use with Image Rendering.

 Planar objects (in 3D vignettes) and flat objects (in 2D vignettes) accept repeatable texture materials.
 They are typically used for floors, countertops, and other flat surfaces that only require perspective mapping.

 Non-texturable objects only allow color change-outs.
 They are permitted in both 2D and 3D vignettes.
 They are either inherently non-texturable, or they can be a planar or flowline object with a special ‘No Texture’ flag set.
-This is useful in 3D vignettes to allow objects to participate in reflection rendering, even though the object will accept only solid color materials.
+This method is useful in 3D vignettes to allow objects to participate in reflection rendering, even though the object accepts only solid color materials.

 Sketch objects are best used for fabric objects with folds and wrinkles, such as apparel items.
 Like flowline objects, they can be used in 2D and 3D vignettes, although application in 3D vignettes is limited.

 Cabinet objects are permitted in 3D vignettes only.
 They are used to author kitchen and bath cabinets with complex layout requirements.
-Cabinet objects accept repeatable textures as well as specially authored cabinet style files containing resizable cabinet panel images.
+Cabinet objects accept repeatable textures and specially authored cabinet style files containing resizable cabinet panel images.

 In addition to the basic object types, two special kinds of overlap objects are supported:

 Static overlap objects are objects which do not accept materials.
 They are permitted in both 2D and 3D vignettes.
 They are useful for removable accessories in a room scene, for drop shadows behind renderable overlap objects, and similar applications.

 Window covering frame objects provide placement information for applying window coverings style files, which are authored independently of the vignette and can be shared among vignettes.